 - Reducing humidity.
 As seen earlier, some cockroaches love damp places.
 Keeping your home free of damp spaces will eliminate the water for most roaches and other house pests.

 - Target approach.
 Find the places in your home where cockroach allergens collect and take care of them.
-This includes areas like beds, clothing, carpets, and furniture.
+This includes areas such as beds, clothing, carpets, and furniture.
 Make sure to clean your bedding at least once a week with hot water and encase your pillows and mattresses.
 Avoid having unnecessary fabrics and furniture around because they may house cockroaches and allergens.